libmcu/libmcu/modules/metrics/README.md

 and every call attempts to drain the stored data until the backlog is cleared.

-When the reporting interval elapses while a backlog is still being drained, the current in-memory metrics are automatically snapshot to `metricfs` and reset before continuing the drain.
+When the reporting interval elapses while a backlog is still being drained, the current in-memory metrics are automatically snapshotted to `metricfs` and reset before continuing the drain.
 This prevents metric loss when backlog processing spans multiple reporting intervals.